Open-EO/openeo.org/documentation/1.0/developers/backends/getting-started.md

 * Data processing: `POST /result`
 * Authentication (if required): `GET /credentials/basic`

+A more detailed recommendation about the endpoints and processes to implement can be found in the [API and Processes profiles](../profiles/README.md).

 Afterwards you can already start experimenting with your first process graphs and process EO data with our client libraries on your back-end.

 *More information will follow soon, for example about back-end compliance testing.*